IceCreamEngineer/angular-essentials-widget/README.md

 Services are a great tool to cleanly pass and update properties between components despite hierarchical differences <br/>
 You identify them as a provider in the AppModule so that you can then add them to the constructors and thus as <br/> attributes to the dependent components.
 These components use them in methods for event emitting or other basic <br/>
 operations.
 Note: Need Injectable decorator in order to inject a service within a service.

+-- Form Handling <br/>
+Angular has two approaches to form-handling: The Template approach and the Reactive approach.
+We went over the <br/>
+template approach in this course, but would need to research the Reactive approach in order to compare.